 Greece - eCommerce OverviewGreece - eCommerce Overview

-Current Market TrendsAccording to the latest annual survey of ELTRUN, the E-Business Research Center of the Athens University School of Economics and Business (AUEB), eCommerce continued to see increased demand in 2016, despite the financial crisis.
-This is mainly attributed to income reduction that made consumers more price sensitive, many new local e-shops in all categories of products and services, and the imposition of capital controls.
+Current Market TrendsAccording to the latest annual survey of ELTRUN, the E-Business Research Center of the Athens University School of Economics and Business (AUEB), eCommerce continued to see increased demand in 2017, despite the financial crisis.
+This is mainly attributed to income reduction that made consumers more price sensitive, the creation of many new local high-quality e-shops in all categories of products and services, and the continuation of capital controls.

 Greeks have become highly price-driven, realizing that online retailing could offer them the advantage of comparing a wide range of products in a short time, as well as the attraction of online offers and discounts.
-Since economic instability is expected to continue to have an impact on Greek consumers’ purchasing patterns and trends, bargain hunting will continue to be the most important factor driving internet retailing in Greece.
-Forecasts for 2017 remain positive, with six out of ten online consumers expected to increase online purchases, while only one in ten is expected to decrease spending.
+Even though Greece has started to show signs of recovery from the economic crisis the past instability continues to impact on Greek consumers’ purchasing patterns and trends.
+Bargain hunting will continue to be the most important factor driving internet retailing in Greece.
+Forecasts for 2018 remain positive, where 38% of online consumers are expected to increase their online purchases and 42% will continue at current levels, while only 20% is expected to decrease spending.

 Domestic eCommerce (B2C)

 Despite the rapid growth of eCommerce, most businesses in Greece do not yet make the most out of the cross-border eCommerce potential.
-Only 24% of Greek retailers sell online to consumers in other EU countries, while almost twice as many (47%) sell online in their own country.
+Currently, only 24% of Greek businesses offer their goods abroad via ecommerce, and ship products mostly to the US, the UK, France, Germany, and Italy.
 Nevertheless, the cross-border trade is constantly growing as an increasing number of Greek traders are selling abroad and expand their business at international level.
-The main markets that buy goods and services from Greece are the United States, the United Kingdom, Germany, France and Italy.

 eCommerce Legal Framework